77Jonas77/basic-ecommerce-shop-rest-api/README.md

 ### 📅 Roadmap

-The project’s structure and development path were partially inspired by:
+The project’s structure and development path were partially inspired by (finished on DevOps including):

 <img width="1404" height="929" alt="SPRING BOOT ROADMAP" src="https://github.com/user-attachments/assets/46e04785-a0e8-4430-a714-3f8282646b96" />